neon-izm/NOLO-Unity-SDK/README.md

 We would like to be able to add an icon on the app icon,Indicates support for nolo devices,Material has been in unitypackage.

-## NOLOVR SDK Version 1.1.5
+## NOLOVR SDK Version 1.1.6

-Shut down the log in .so file
+* 1.Both automatic and manual to Connect to nolo devices:
+    automatic:NoloVR_Manager->automaticConnection = true;
+    manual:NOLO_Events.Send(NOLO_Events.EventsType.ConnectNoloDevice);
+* 2.Customize the hot-key for 180 degree turn around function.
+You can choose different hotkeys for the function or disable it.
+* 3.Remove the boxcollider on the prefabs.

 Documentation for the API is available on the [Wiki](https://github.com/NOLOVR/NOLO-Unity-SDK/wiki).